 In addition to performing and composing, the pair are active educators who have presented showcases and clinics at numerous institutions across the United States including: Ave Maria University, Luther College, the University of Iowa, and Virginia Commonwealth University.
 They served as string faculty at the Dorian Summer Music Camp and maintain active private studios for string instruction.
 In an effort to encourage the wider dissemination and performance of music written for string duo, they founded Duo-B Press through which they offer their original arrangements and compositions, as well as revitalized older works which are not easily available.

 As winners of numerous awards, they have performed across three continents including landmark performances in Kodak Hall at the Eastman Theater, the Kennedy Center in Washington D.C., the Universität der Künste in Berlin, and Minatomirai Hall in Yokohama, Japan.
 Most recently they were welcomed as featured guest artists at the 2019 Experiencing Villa-Lobos: International Festival, the Cedar Valley Chamber Music Festival, the Romanza Festivale in St. Augustine, FL and the 2017 Iowa Composer's Forum Music in the Shape of a Pear festival.

-While dedicating their musical lives to the string duo, Philip & Hirono cherish being full-time parents and sharing as many musical adventures as possible with three off-the-wall sons: Jude, Joseph, and Matthew.
+They reside in Waco, Texas, where they maintain private studios for string instruction.
+While dedicating their performance lives to the string duo, Philip & Hirono cherish being full-time parents and sharing as many musical adventures as possible with four children: Jude, Joseph, Matthew, and Miriam.